CHILDREN OF THE CORN

 This remake of the story comes from Donald P. Borchers who was producer on the original Children of the Corn.
 Borchers had worked as a producer on a number of genre films, including everything from Vamp (1986), Two Moon Junction (1988), Highlander II: The Quickening (1991), Doppelganger (1993), Leprechaun 2 (1994), Number One Fan (1995), Voodoo (1995), The Demolitionist (1996), Little Witches (1996), Moonbase (1997) and Ligeia (2009).
 Borchers had previously directed the supernatural horror Grave Secrets (1997) and the non-genre Perfect Fit (1999).

-Children of the Corn 09 has accrued mostly negative reviews but I would be one voice to the contrary.
+Children of the Corn 2009 accrued mostly negative reviews but I would be one voice to the contrary.
 It is extremely faithful in its adaptation of the original and far better than the 1984 film.
-The major negative point is the bickering couple whose dramas and mutual abhorrence become so strongly emphasized that it makes them unlikeable as lead characters.
-What the film needed was a scene where they suddenly come together in the face of the menace, but the film is too faithful to the story for this and has her abducted fairly soon into arriving at the town.
+The major negative point is the bickering couple whose dramas and mutual abhorrence become so strongly emphasised that it makes them unlikeable as lead characters.
+What the film needed was a scene where they suddenly come together in the face of the menace but the film is too faithful to the story for this and has her abducted fairly soon after arriving in the town.
 Certainly, David Anders, who one has only seen sporting a British accent up to this point and is surprised to find he is actually an American, does quite reasonably playing the role of the redneck Vietnam Veteran.